-CertifyMeOnline offers the fall protection training you need to keep employees safe by decreasing workplace injuries when aerial and scissor lifts are operated.
+CertifyMeOnline’s fall protection is what you needto keep employees safe by decreasing workplace injuries when aerial and scissor lifts are operated.
 The comprehensive step-by-step program provides the proper training materials, compliance forms, checklists, and certifications needed to meet OSHA regulations.
-The online training is quick and convenient as it can be completed anywhere and at anytime.
+The online fall protection training is quick and convenient as it can be completed anywhere and at anytime.

 OSHA Fall Protection Training

-Aerial and scissor lifts are a major cause of fall related injuries and deaths, most of which can easily be prevented with the proper fall protection training.
-From 1992-1999, there were more than 207 aerial lift related deaths in the United States, over 60 of those deaths were due to falls.
+Aerial and scissor lifts are a major cause of fall related injuries and deaths, most of which can easily be prevented with the proper fall protection certification.
+From 1992-1999, there were more than 207 aerial lift related deaths in the United States, and over 60 of those deaths were caused by falls.
 In addition, scissor lift accidents are responsible for 25 percent of aerial lift deaths, with more than half of the deaths relating to falls.
 As you can see, completing OSHA aerial lift fall protection is necessary for protecting your life when operating these heavy machines.

 Top Causes of Aerial lift and Scissor Lift Falls

 According to the aerial lift OSHA Fact Sheet, falls are among the top accidents that cause injuries and fatalities on worksites.
-Fall Protection is one of the major training components OSHA requires for all workers because it is so vital for preventing so many accidents.
-And not to mention, operator error due to improper training is the number one cause of falls and other accidents.
+OSHA creates and regulates Fall Protection requirements for all industry workers because it is so effective at preventing accidents.
+After all, operator error due to improper training is the number one cause of falls and other accidents.

 How Can Workers Reduce Risk of Falls?

-Preventing falls needs to be a daily concern for all workers and employers.
+Preventing falls needs to be a top priority for all workers and employers.
 In addition to ensuring all workers have completed their fall protection certification, employers need to ensure certain precautions are being used to prevent falls from overhead platforms, elevated work stations, and into holes in the floor and walls.

 To prevent falls, workers need to: